Adjuvo/senseglove_ros_ws/README.md

 Florent Audonnet has done some work on support for ROS2 Galactic.
 In case you are interested, have a look at https://github.com/09ubberboy90/senseglove_ros_ws/tree/ros2

-If the current build (after the visualization branch merge) breaks your current work environment, please refer to [this older version]: https://github.com/Adjuvo/senseglove_ros_ws/commit/f0126b165fc865e1ce0be19db2f68bf725c221da of this workspace.
+If the current build (after the visualization branch merge) breaks your current work environment, please refer to [this older version](https://github.com/Adjuvo/senseglove_ros_ws/commit/f0126b165fc865e1ce0be19db2f68bf725c221da) of this workspace.

 ## 1. For ROS beginners: ##